Tuesday, 7 January 2025

 Now the Cannondale bike had been kindly and amazingly, given to me only three weeks beforehand by someone I had only met for the first time at a work party at Upton Warren nature reserve, Worcestershire.

 • Cycle to every RSPB {Royal Society for the Protection of Birds} nature reserve in Britain.
-Around 200 of them to visit.
+Around two hundred of them.

 • Cycle to every WWT {Wildfowl & Wetland Trust} centre, all nine of them.

 “I’ve got a bike you can have,” Gert had said unhesitatingly.
-Two days later it arrived at my place of work, Rigby Hall Special School and as it needed a few repairs it spent most of the rest of the time before January the 1st in the repair shop.
+Two days later it arrived at my place of work, Rigby Hall Special School and as it was in need of repairs, the bike spent most of the rest of the time before January the 1st in the repair shop.
 Hence the lack of riding on the bike.
-Thanks for such a fantastic bike Gert!
+Thanks for such a fantastic bike, Gert!

 After pushing the bike up that first hill of many, up to the Quinton Road, the rest of the way to the first reserve on the year’s itinerary, Sandwell Valley RSPB Reserve, was uneventful and relatively easy going.
 In fact so easy was it that I was the first person to arrive there.
 No friends and family yet to see me off, no RSPB staff, no press, I was early.
-The roads, that had taken me through the Black Country via Blackheath and West Bromwich, were delightfully quiet.
+The roads that had taken me through the Black Country via Blackheath and West Bromwich, were delightfully quiet.
 People obviously had better things to do than be out early on New Year's Day driving around.
-Song Thrush [21] and House Sparrows [22] were seen along the way.
-Hellos and Happy New Years were shouted to the Black Country folk with my bon homie comments being reciprocated favourably despite the early hour.
+Song Thrush [21] and House Sparrows [22] I saw along the way.
+Hellos and Happy New Years I shouted to the Black Country folk, with my bon homie comments being reciprocated favourably despite the early hour.

 I spent the time waiting for the official ‘Go!’ by birding, adding even more birds to the growing year list.